cloudorz/9b3t/9b3t_report.md

 win_rate = (wins + 0.5 * draws) / total_games
 ```

 The data shown in [chart 1] is calculated by using Glicko-2 rating system, we can see that AI D8E2 (Minimax with depth 8 and evaluation function 2) has the highest rating at 1856.78, indicating it's the strongest agent overall.
 MCTS 0.5s has one of the lower ratings (1230.23) among the AI agents, only outperforming the Random agent (1026.48).
-There's a clear progression in strength as the depth increases for Minimax players (D4 < D6 < D8) in the same evaluation function.
+There's a clear progression in strength as the depth increases for Minimax agents (D4 < D6 < D8) in the same evaluation function.
 Evaluation function 2 consistently outperforms evaluation function 1 for the same depth, even significantly better than deeper depth Minimax AI, for the case AI D4E2 is way better AI D6E1 with rating 1678.88 and 1525.59 respectively, and AI D6E2 (1717.99) is slightly bit better than AI D8E1 (1712.86).
 The Random agent has the lowest rating, as expected.
 (The red dash line at 1500 is the initial rating of each agent)

 From [chart 2], we can see that as expected, the computation time increases exponentially with the depth of the Minimax algorithm.
 AI D8E2 takes the longest time per game at 45.60s, which is consistent with its high performance.
 MCTS 0.5s with 13.86s has a consistent time per game, likely due to its fixed time limit.
 The Random agent has the shortest time per game near to 0s, as it doesn't perform any complex calculations.